 Increased focus, attention, and memory

 Increased immune function

 No matter what’s in your cup, we can all raise a glass to those benefits.

 Chiropractic care relies on the fact that the nervous system is the master controller of the human body.
-The human body can heal itself when the brain within the nervous systemcommunicateswith the injured organs or tissues to correct problems by advising the injured areas to build new tissue.
+The human body can heal itself when the brain within the nervous systemcommunicateswith the injured organs or tissues.
+It corrects problems by advising the injured areas to build new tissue.
 However, this response can only happen if there is no interruption or interference in the flow of nerve impulses to the injured areas.
 If there is an interruption or interference, the injured area cannot receive the message from the brain.
 You can control the body and the nervous system with chiropractic care.

 Chiropractors treat patients by correcting these subluxations or misalignments in the spine with gentle adjustments of the spine.
-Results are usually felt quickly and last much longer, often permanently, compared to the temporary relief provided by prescription or over-the-counter medication.
-These medications are discouraged as they can also cause negative side effects, sometimes worse than the original injury or complaint.
+Results of chiropractic care are usually felt quickly and last longer, often permanently.
+Prescription or over-the-counter medication only provides temporary relief.
+These medications can also cause negative side effects, sometimes worse than the original injury or complaint.

 Good health should not relate to the absence of negative symptoms, but should instead be considered a state of physical, emotional, and mental well-being.
 Chiropractors treat patients by recognizing the lifestyle changes necessary to improve overall better health, recommending these changes to provide clients with individual health goals.
 They will also provide support, motivation, and inspiration on an ongoing basis.

-Find a chiropractor in your neighbourhood by searching online for and visiting websites that provide valuable educational information as well as their contact information.
-Or, ask around, many of your friends, family, or coworkers may have already done the homework for you and found a chiropractor they are comfortable with.
+Find a chiropractor in your neighbourhood by searching online.
+Visit websites that provide valuable educational information as well as their contact information.
+Or, ask around.
+Many of your friends, family, or coworkers may have already done the homework for you and found a chiropractor they are comfortable with.